List of The Land Before Time characters: Skip

-Skip appears in the episode "Return to Hanging Rock".
+Skip is a multituberculate who appears in the episode "Return to Hanging Rock".
 He is voiced by Jeff Bennett.

 Etta

-Etta is a yellow Pteranodon who appears in The Land Before Time: Journey of the Brave.
+Etta is a yellow Pteranodon who appears in The Land Before Time XIV: Journey of the Brave.
 After Littlefoot meets her while looking for shelter during a "Sand cloud", she forces Littlefoot into a cave.
 To cheer up the downtrodden Longneck, Etta tells Littlefoot to "look for the light".
 Etta has a burn mark on her arm when a small lava bomb hit her when she was near a volcano called Fire Mountain.
-She stands and walks on her tip toes all the time like most other dinosaurs and prehistoric creatures do.
 She is voiced by Reba McEntire.

 Wild Arms

 Wild Arms is a Nothronychus who notifies Littlefoot and the rest of the valley that Bron has been imperiled in the Mysterious Beyond.

-Wild Arms is selfish, cowardly and somewhat mean spirited.
+Appearing in The Land Before Time XIV: Journey of the Brave, Wild Arms is selfish, cowardly and somewhat mean spirited.
 He is narcissistic and reluctant to help others.
 He is voiced by Damon Wayans Jr.

-Antagonists
+Villains

 Sharptooth

-Sharptooth is a strong, athletic and powerful Tyrannosaurus and the main antagonist of the first film, injured in pursuit of Littlefoot and Cera, and the slayer of Littlefoot's mother.
+Sharptooth is a strong, athletic, and powerful dark green Tyrannosaurus and the main antagonist of the first film, injured in pursuit of Littlefoot and Cera, and the slayer of Littlefoot's mother.
 Having fallen into a crack in the earth during an earthquake, he remains comatose until awoken by Cera and thereafter pursues them until the end of the film, wherein they drown him in a lake.

 In the book adaptation of the first film, he appears to have a grudge against them after Littlefoot inadvertently injured his right eye; during his first encounter with him.

+Egg Stealer

+An "Egg Stealer", that almost took Littlefoot's egg, appeared in the first film.

 Ozzy and Strut

 Ozzy and Strut are a pair of Struthiomimus brothers who appear in The Land Before Time II: The Great Valley Adventure.
 They are driven from the Valley by Chomper's parents.
-Ozzy is voiced by Jeff Bennett and Strut is voiced by Rob Paulsen both with British accents.
+Ozzy and Strut are voiced by Jeff Bennett and Rob Paulsen, both with British accents.

 Dil and Ichy

 Dil and Ichy appear in The Land Before Time IV: Journey Through the Mists.
-Dil is a female "big-mouthed bellydragger".
-Ichy is a male "sharp beak".
+Dil is a female "big-mouthed bellydragger" (Deinosuchus), while Ichy is a male "sharp beak" (Ichthyornis).
 They pursue Littlefoot and his friends throughout the film, but often quarrel among themselves, partly because of the lack of food and partly because Dil is very nearsighted.
-Dil is voiced by Tress MacNeille and Ichy is voiced by Jeff Bennett.
+Dil is voiced by Tress MacNeille and Ichy by Jeff Bennett.